 I would reach for this jacket during a deluge on my local trails, and I’d also pack it for a mountain marathon.
 I love the design features, fit and lightweight packability.

-You can buy the On Weather Jacket for $239.99 at on-running.com – while it may not be the cheapest running jacket on the market, I think you’ll agree it’s probably the most stylish and it definitely has all the key features you need to protect yourself from all weather conditions while out running.
+You can buy the On Weather Jacket for $239.99 – while it may not be the cheapest running jacket on the market, I think you’ll agree it’s probably the most stylish and it definitely has all the key features you need to protect yourself from all weather conditions while out running.
 It should last a lifetime, so on a price-per-wear basis perhaps it’s not too bad 🙂